hohilwik/Shell/README.md

 	 ```
 	 Eg: 'submit Assignment' creates a zip folder in the current working directory with the name \'AssignmentZip.zip'

+	**Note: if the use command has already been used then even if the \<Assignment\> parameter is not passed, it will be passed by default.*

 * **compare \<my_assignment\> \<submitted_zipfile\>** : Compares the user\'s assignment folder (with their assignment files) with the submitted zip.